Communication Strategies of Tax Administrations

 - Targeting your audience

-The webinar will engage officials from public relations departments of tax administrations and ministries of finance.
+The webinar engaged officials from public relations departments of tax administrations and ministries of finance.

 Barbara Škrinjar, Financial Administration of the Republic of Slovenia